There are three ways in which resource consent applications can be processed – publicly notified, limited notified or non-notified.

 The decision on a non-notified application is usually made by senior Council staff, although in some instances a Council Hearings Panel or Commissioner may make the decision.

 The timeframe for processing a non-notified application is generally 20 working days.
-This is extended if additional information needs to be provided.
+This is extended if additional information needs to be provided, or a hearing is needed.

 If the Council considers that the adverse effects of a proposal on the environment beyond the adjacent properties are likely to be more than minor, the application must be publicly notified.
 This can also be requested by the applicant.
 A publicly notified application is advertised in the local newspapers and the Council also informs the affected neighbours.
 Anyone can lodge submissions supporting or opposing the application.